-MEASUREMENT CONFIGURATION APPLIED AT THE INSTITUTE OF PHYSICS IN GLIWICE The decay chains of U and Th as well as K concentrations were measured by low-level HRGS using a HPGe detector (Canberra GX 4518) and Genie-PC software (Canberra).
+The decay chains of U and Th as well as K concentrations were measured by low-level HRGS using an HPGe detector (Canberra GX 4518) and Genie-PC software (Canberra).
 The investigated samples were stored in a laboratory dryer for a few days, depending on moisture.
-The dried samples were crushed and 100 g of each sample were sealed in gBeakers (Poreba et al., 2020).
-Prior to measurement, samples were stored for at least three weeks.
+The dried samples were crushed, and 100 g of each sample was sealed in gBeakers (Poreba et al., 2020).
+Prior to measurement, samples were stored for at least 3 weeks.
 This delay was necessary to allow Rn to reach a radioactive equilibrium with Ra.
-The measurement time for each sample was about 24 hours (Moska et al., 2021).
-To obtain the U content the following gamma lines were considered: 295 keV, 352 keV, 609 keV and 1,120 keV.
-To calculate the Th activity the following gamma lines were considered: 583 keV, 911 keV and 2,614 keV.
-For K the gamma line at 1,461 keV was used.
-The HRGS-system was calibrated using the RGU-1, RGTh-1 and RGK-1 reference materials provided by the IAEA.
+The measurement time for each sample was about 24 h (Moska et al., 2021).
+To obtain the U content the following gamma lines were considered: 295, 352, 609 and 1120 keV.
+To calculate the Th activity the following gamma lines were considered: 583, 911 and 2614 keV.
+For K the gamma line at 1461 keV was used.
+For a summarizing compilation of gamma lines used, the reader is referred to Table A1.
+The HRGS system was calibrated using the RGU-1, RGTh-1 and RGK-1 reference materials provided by the IAEA.
 Regularly applied quality controls are implemented in the measurement routines in Gliwice using reference material IAEA-385.